 - SED 532: Behavior Management and Intervention (3 credits) (offered fall)

 - SED 544: Math Methods in Special Education (3 credits) (offered spring)

 - SED 545: Intervention for Reading Difficulties (3 credits) (offered fall)

 - SED 566: Executive Functioning (3 credits) (offered summer)

 - SED 598: Writing Interventions for Students with Disabilities (3 credits) (offered spring)

 Graduate Certificate in High Leverage Practices to Promote Inclusion

 Data from the National Center for Education Statistics indicate that 62% of all students identified with a disability are educated in the general education setting for 80% or more of the school day.
-The High Leverage Practices to Promote Inclusion Graduate Certificate responds to this critical and growing need for teachers to have appropriate support for serving all students in their classrooms, including students with disabilities, at risk students, and typical learners.
+The Graduate Certificate in High Leverage Practices to Promote Inclusion responds to this critical and growing need for teachers to have appropriate support for serving all students in their classrooms, including students with disabilities, at risk students, and typical learners.